Major breakthrough: Hypermaterials simultaneously enhance and capture light Application of ultra-fast LED lights

 Although other research groups have shown that they can enhance light emission in such systems, Professor Mano's own research team has achieved this in the past, but the past results do not make much sense, mainly because light is not easy.
 Launching from such a system makes its practical application a problem.
 The current study has alleviated this problem and has taken the first step toward developing an actual light emitter based on metamaterials.

 “Our research has both enhanced light emission and extracted light,” adds Professor Mano.
 His research team also includes doctoral students Tal Galfsky and H.N.S.
 Krishnamoothy.
 In addition, the research team includes scientists from the University of Alberta in Canada and Purdue University in Indiana, USA.
-Part of the research was conducted at the Functional Nanomaterials Center of the Booker Haven National Laboratory.
+Part of the research was conducted at the Functional Nanomaterials Center at the Booker Haven National Laboratory.
 This article was published in the journal Optical Journal.

 Dalian Xinghai Technology Co., Ltd.